 This list wouldn’t be complete without a duet, and this one is a favorite.

 We had to include one for the kids, too.
 Though, even if you don’t have kids, it’s likely you still know most of the words to this songs—whether you’d like to or not.

 “Girls Just Want to Have Fun” by Cyndi Lauper

 Perfect for driving with a car full of your girls, or just by yourself!

 Another classic for singing with the girls, or boys, or whomever!

 “Total Eclipse of the Heart” by Bonnie Tyler

 Slow things down with this timeless ballad.
 We’re not crying… you’re crying!

 We were tempted to pick Dancing Queen instead, but we wouldn’t want you to get too carried away with trying out fancy footwork while your feet should be minding the pedals.

 Obviously, this isn’t an exhaustive list of songs you can sing in your car, but they are a few of our personal favorites.
 No matter what you’re singing, remember not to get too wrapped up in your singing that you forget to remember essential safe driving practices.
+You don’t want to get so wrapped up in your karaoke that you have to take a trip to your local auto body shop.
 When it comes to singing in the car, adhering to safety will always trump your singing finesse in importance.